Codecademy/docs/content/java/concepts/math-methods/terms/decrementExact/decrementExact.md

 ---
 Title: '.decrementExact()'
 Description: 'Returns the argument decremented by one, throwing an exception if the result overflows the datatype.'

 Subjects:
   - 'Computer Science'

 Tags:
   - 'Functions'
   - 'Methods'
   - 'Arithmetic'

 CatalogContent:
   - 'learn-java'
 ---

 The **`Math.decrementExact()`** method returns the argument decremented by one.
-It throws an [exception](https://www.codecademy.com/resources/docs/java/errors) if the result overflows the specified [data type](https://www.codecademy.com/resources/docs/java/data-types) (`long` or `int`) of the argument.
+It throws an [exception](https://www.codecademy.com/resources/docs/java/errors) if the result overflows the specified [data type](https://www.codecademy.com/resources/docs/java/data-types) of the argument.

 ## Syntax